shaivipandey/eas503-notes/chapters/intro.md

 - Individual Mini-Projects (3) - 30%

 ## Exam
-The first exam will be on Friday, February 24, 2023 5:00 PM - 8:00 PM EAS 503 in NSC 225.
+The first exam will be on **Friday, February 24, 2023 5:00 PM - 8:00 PM in NSC 225**.
 This will be a paper exam.
 Please bring the following the the exam:
 1. Pencils
 2. Erasers
 3. Student ID